18 Causal mechanisms

 A more recent illustration of plausible causal inference is discussed by Gillies (2011).
 Gillies (2011) focuses on the paper by Doll and Peto (1976), which studied the mortality rates of male doctors between 1951 and 1971.
 The data of Doll and Peto (1976) showed “a striking correlation between smoking and lung cancer” (Gillies, 2011, p.
 111).
 Gillies (2011) argues that “this correlation was accepted at the time by most researchers (if not quite all!) as establishing a causal link between smoking and lung cancer.”
 Indeed Doll and Peto themselves say explicitly (p.
 1535) that “the excess mortality from cancer of the lung in cigarette smokers is caused by cigarette smoking.”
 In contrast, while Doll and Peto (1976) had highly statistically significant evidence of an association between smoking and heart disease, they were cautious about drawing inferences of a direct causal explanation for the association.
 Doll and Peto (1976, p.
 1528) point out that “to say that these conditions were related to smoking does not necessarily imply that smoking caused … them.
 The relation may have been secondary in that smoking was associated with some other factor, such as alcohol consumption or a feature of the personality, that caused the disease.”

 Gillies (2011) avers that the process by which a causal link between smoking and atherosclerosis was established illustrates the Russo-Williamson thesis.
 Russo and Williamson (2007, p.
-159) suggest that “mechanisms allow us to generalize a causal relation: while an appropriate dependence in the sample data can warrant a causal claim ‘\(C\) causes \(E\) in the sample population,’ a plausible mechanism or theoretical connection is required to warrant the more general claim ‘\(C\) causes \(E\).’”
+159) suggest that “mechanisms allow us to generalize a causal relation: while an appropriate dependence in the sample data can warrant a causal claim ‘\(C\) causes \(E\) in the sample population,’ a plausible mechanism or theoretical connection is required to warrant the more general claim ‘\(C\) causes \(E\).’
 Conversely, mechanisms also impose negative constraints: if there is no plausible mechanism from \(C\) to \(E\), then any correlation is likely to be spurious.
 Thus mechanisms can be used to differentiate between causal models that are underdetermined by probabilistic evidence alone.”
 The Russo-Williamson thesis was arguably also at work in the case of Snow and cholera, where the establishment of a mechanism (i.e., Vibrio cholerae) was essential before the causal explanation offered by Snow was widely accepted.
 It also appears in the case of smoking and lung cancer, which was initially conjectured based on correlations, prior to a direct biological explanation being offered.4

 18.3 Causal mechanisms in accounting research

 One paper that has a fairly compelling identification strategy is Brown et al. (2015), which examines “the influence of mobile communication on local information flow and local investor activity using the enforcement of state-wide distracted driving restrictions.”
 The authors find that “these restrictions … inhibit local information flow and … the market activity of stocks headquartered in enforcement states.”
 Miller and Skinner (2015) (p.
 229) suggest that “given the authors’ setting and research design, it is difficult to imagine a story under which the types of reverse causality or correlated omitted variables explanations that we normally worry about in disclosure research are at play.”
-However, notwithstanding the apparent robustness of the research design, the results would be much more compelling if there were more detailed evidence regarding the precise causal mechanism through which the estimated effect occurs, and the authors appear to go to lengths to provide such an account.5 For example, evidence of trading activity by local investors while driving prior to, but not after, the implementation of distracted driving restrictions would add considerable support to conclusions in Brown et al. (2015).6
+However, notwithstanding the apparent robustness of the research design, the results would be much more compelling if there was more detailed evidence regarding the precise causal mechanism through which the estimated effect occurs, and the authors appear to go to lengths to provide such an account.5 For example, evidence of trading activity by local investors while driving prior to, but not after, the implementation of distracted driving restrictions would add considerable support to conclusions in Brown et al. (2015).6

 As another example, many published papers have suggested that managers adopt conditional conservatism as a reporting strategy to obtain benefits such as reduced debt costs.
 However, as Beyer et al. (2010, p.
-317) point out, an ex-ante commitment to such a reporting strategy “requires a mechanism that allows managers to credibly commit to withholding good news or to commit to an accounting information system that implements a higher degree of verification for gains than for losses,” yet research has only recently begun to focus on the mechanisms through which such commitments are made (e.g., Erkens et al., 2014).
-It is very clear that we need a much better understanding of the precise causal mechanisms for important accounting research questions.
-A clear discussion of these mechanisms will enable reviewers and readers to see what is being assumed and assess the reasonableness of the theoretical causal mechanisms.
+317) point out, an ex-ante commitment to such a reporting strategy “requires a mechanism that allows managers to credibly commit to withholding good news or to commit to an accounting information system that implements a higher degree of verification for gains than for losses,” yet research has only recently begun to focus on the mechanisms through which such commitments are made (e.g., Erkens et al., 2014).7 It is very clear that we need a much better understanding of the precise causal mechanisms for important accounting research questions.
+A clear discussion of these mechanisms will enable reviewers and readers to see what is being assumed and assess the reasonableness of the posited causal mechanisms.

 18.4 Discussion questions